suve/LD25/README.md

 The full text of this licence is available in the LICENCE-CODE.txt file.

-- Anything not covered by the point above is made available under the terms of the "zlib with acknowledgement" license.
+- Anything not covered by the point above is made available under the terms of the "zlib with acknowledgement" licence.
 The full text of this licence is available in the LICENCE-ASSETS.txt file.